dlang/DIPs/Drafts/1NNN-JSH.md

 #### Database Queries
-NOTE: Add a couple sentences about why this use case is beneficial

 `db.exec("UPDATE Foo SET a = ?, b = ?, c = ?, d = ?
 WHERE id = ?", aval, bval, cval, dval, id);`<br>
 Becomes:<br>
 `db.exec(i"UPDATE Foo SET a = $(aval), b = $(bval), c = $(cval), d = $(dval) WHERE id = $(id)");`

-NOTE:(also, add other use cases)

 ## Description